-Starting with 20 dancer it grows to 80 and outgrows the small facility.
+Starting with 20 dancers it grows to 80 and outgrows the small facility.

 1983 Incorporated as a not-for-profit corporation in Illinois by Henry A. Roa, Carmela Baeza and Matilda Martinez.

-1984 Moves to larger facility at Malcom X College, 1900 W. Van Buren Street.
+1984 Moves to a larger facility at Malcolm X College, 1900 W. Van Buren Street.
 This creates proximity problems for some dancers and

 membership drops by 50%.
 But the economic gain is tremendous as bookings and income increase.

-1984 Listed in the Illinois Arts Tour Catalog.
+1984 Listed in the Illinois Arts Council Arts Tour Catalog.
 This further increases public visibility and leads to more notable presentations.

 1985 Performs for President Ronald Reagan’s visit to Chicago Heights, IL